 Window coverings without accessible cords are recommended for children’s rooms or anywhere in homes with kids or pets.
 However, not all window coverings with a cordless option are safe for kids.
-We recommend products like cordless cellular shades, cordless roller shades, draperies and plantation shutters.
+We recommend products like cordless cellular shades, cordless roller shades, draperies and shutters.

 Walls With Many Windows.
 If your windows are in a wide range of shapes and sizes, cordless blinds will give a uniform look.
 Uncomplicated hardware gives clean lines and allows many shades to be adjusted quickly and easily.